 Venidero is an early stage project, part of the Deseado Projects, located 60 km south of the Cerro Negro Project in western Santa Cruz Province, Argentina.
 It is underlain by the same Chon Aike host rocks to those that host the mineralisation at Cerro Negro and also has interesting structural complexity with outcropping veins having anomalous gold geochemistry.
-An environmental exploration proposal including drilling permit application was submitted in mid-2020, and is expected to receive final approval by authorities in Argentina late 2021 or early 2022.
+An environmental exploration proposal including drilling permit application was submitted in mid-2020, and is expected to receive final approval by authorities in Argentina in the first half of 2022.